AnyChart/docs.anychart.com/Basic_Charts_Types/Polar_Chart.md

 **Note:** full information on grid settings can be found in [grid section of Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#grids)

-Sample below demonstrates two polar charts with adjusted visualisation of the radial type of grid as well as of the circuit one.
+Sample below demonstrates two polar charts with adjusted visualisation of the radial type of grid as well as of the circular one.

 {sample}BCT\_PolarChart\_11{sample}

 ### Labels and Tooltips

-In this section we will explain how to add and configure data labels and tooltips.<!-- Full explanation of formatting and tuning visual appearance for them can be found in Labels and Tooltips.-->
+In this section we will explain how to add and configure data labels and tooltips.

 If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.

-When formatting data labels text we will use **.textFormatter()** to show month name.
-Otherwise sales will be displayed here.
+Next sample demonstrates bold series labels which display value of a point and tooltip shows detailed description.

 ```
   // chart type